-Why QR Code has not found their niche in the UK and Europe yet?
+Why have QR codes not found their niche in the UK and Europe yet?

 A trend which has been sweeping Asia accounting for trillions of dollars in payments in China alone is coming to Europe.